knrblj/dataBackupAgent/README.md

-# 🔐 Backup Automation to Zoho WorkDrive & Remote Server
+# 🚀 dataBackupAgent

-This project automates the process of:
+A Python-based backup automation tool to:

-- Zipping folders into a single backup file
+- Zip and back up multiple folders
-- Uploading the backup to Zoho WorkDrive (optional)
+- Upload the backup to Zoho WorkDrive (optional)
-- Uploading the backup to a remote server via SSH (optional)
+- Upload the backup to a remote server via SSH (optional)
-- Automatically deleting old backups based on retention policy
+- Automatically delete old backups based on a retention policy
-- Running the entire process on a daily schedule using cron
+- Schedule daily backups with cron

 ---